 - Forgiving

-- Fits most projects, matching them in size
+- It fits most projects, matching them in size

 Cons: